wyattlam1/wyattlam1.github.io/_posts/2011-07-17-why-I-like-computer-science-and-programming.markdown

 ---
 layout:     post
 title:      "Why I Like Computer Science and Programming"
 date:       2011-07-17
+type:       blog
 categories: technology
 ---
 I didn’t always enjoy programming.
 My first exposure to programming was in AP Computer Science during my junior year in high school and I didn’t enjoy it.
 I found it extremely difficult to pick up and I struggled with the most basic concepts throughout the year.
 We programmed in Java and learned simple OOP principles and also some basic data structures.
 Despite a great teacher, I never fully understood the concepts we learned and did not perform as well as I would have liked.
 Thus when applying to college, I temporarily dropped my pursuit in studying computer science and explored some other majors when I entered my first year in college.
 However, I eventually lost interest in those majors and decided to give computer science another try.